grese/klee-maze/README.md

 ## Maze with Klee

 The maze program using Klee symbolic execution and assertions.
 When klee evaluates the maze, it will discover the "actual solution", and any "hidden solutions" (which exist due to "bugs" in the maze).
-Source is in "maze_klee.c"
+Source is in [maze_klee.c](https://github.com/grese/klee-maze/blob/master/maze_klee.c)

 - Build LLVM Bytecode: `./build_bc.sh` (builds "maze_klee.bc")
 - Run Klee on Bytecode: `./run_klee.sh` (runs klee on "maze_klee.bc")